lucianomartini/texasflood/README.md

 * Auto restart of service  or just auto send e-mail.  (not included in this version for now (are included on olders resulinux), but it is ready to go in the next),
 * Much more

-Is really the fastest way to boot a linux machine without going out from sysvinit, and it is even faster than systemd, without the crap.
+Is really the fastest way to boot a linux machine without going out from sysvinit, and it is even faster than systemd.

 Installation:
 =============